sslotsky/react-apothecary/README.md

 2. `outputProps`: the props that were computed as a result of the `select` function
 3. `state`: the raw `apothecary` state.

-These are provided in case they are helpful in the act of composing your actions.
+These are provided in case they are helpful in the act of composing your mutators.
 Most of the time, the first argument should be sufficient.

 ## Contributions